shepuk/Project3-Taskventure/README.md

 When signing up, users are presented with a simple form and choice of hero to represent them.
 Retro pixel art is used throughout and credited below.
 These tiny images are scaled up and use the CSS `image-rendering: pixelated;` style to keep their crisp edges and maintain a retro feel to the website.
 ![register screenshot](/static/images/screenshots/screenshot_register.png)

 All pages are designed with mobile in mind and scale well.
-Columns stack on smaller screens and a hamber-style menu is offered.
+Columns stack on smaller screens and a hamburger-style menu is offered.
 All information and features are still available at smaller screen sizes.
 [Mobile / small screen screenshots](https://github.com/shepuk/Project3-Taskventure/tree/main/static/images/screenshots/mobile_screenshots)